Foeniculum vulgare Mill.

-Continually utilized since the time of Hippocrates and later cultivated by the Romans,4 fennel has a rich history based on its properties as a food and spice, digestive stimulant, and a sacred ritual object.6 The original Greek name for fennel was 'marathon' or marathos which meant 'to grow thin' due to the use of the fennel seed by athletes to control their weight.
-The place of the famous "Battle of Marathon" was a plain in eastern Africa where fennel grew abundantly.7 Fennel was sprouted as part of a ritual honoring Adonis, the lover of the Greek goddess Aphrodite.7 In ceremonies honoring Dionysus (Bacchus), a thyrsus (a wand or staff of giant fennel with ivy vines and leaves, wound with ribbons and topped with a pine cone) was tossed around while dancing as a symbol of prosperity, fertility, and pleasure in general.6,7
+Continually utilized since the time of Hippocrates and later cultivated by the Romans, fennel has a rich history based on its properties as a food and spice, digestive stimulant, and a sacred ritual object.
+The original Greek name for fennel was 'marathon' or marathos which meant 'to grow thin' due to the use of the fennel seed by athletes to control their weight.
+The place of the famous "Battle of Marathon" was a plain in East Attica where fennel grew abundantly.
+Fennel was sprouted as part of a ritual honoring Adonis, the lover of the Greek goddess Aphrodite.
+In ceremonies honoring Dionysus (Bacchus), a thyrsus (a wand or staff of giant fennel with ivy vines and leaves, wound with ribbons and topped with a pine cone) was tossed around while dancing as a symbol of prosperity, fertility, and pleasure in general.

-There are several historical folk accounts in a variety of cultures mentioning miraculous accounts of fennel's healing powers.7 Pliny the Elder, an ancient Roman historian believed fennel supported the ability to see clearly;4,7 this belief is also mentioned in a variety of Ayurvedic texts (system of Indian traditional healing).9 Further, in medieval times, it was believed that if grown around the home, or hung above windows and doorways on Midsummer's Eve, fennel would protect the inhabitants and ward off evil.4,6
+Pliny the Elder, an ancient Roman historian believed fennel supported the ability to see clearly; this belief is also mentioned in a variety of Ayurvedic texts (system of Indian traditional healing).
+Further, in medieval times, it was believed that if grown around the home, or hung above windows and doorways on Midsummer's Eve, fennel would protect the inhabitants and ward off evil.

-Various preparations and uses of fennel were recorded in Spain as far back as 961 B.C.E, and there are many references to this herb in historical poetry such as in Milton's Paradise Lost where he refers to the "smell of sweetest fennel."4 In Traditional Chinese Medicine (TCM), fennel (or xiao hui xiang) was powdered and made into a poultice for snakebites.2 In TCM, fennel demonstrates aromatic and warming properties and effects the liver, kidney, spleen, and stomach meridians (energetic pathways) and is therefore administered to increase appetite, quell nausea, and to allay occasional bloating and abdominal distention.
-Further, it alleviates pain in general and is specifically helpful for occasional abdominal bloating and cramping associated with the menstrual cycle.8
+Various preparations and uses of fennel were recorded in Spain as far back as 961 B.C.E, and there are many references to this herb in historical poetry such as in Milton's Paradise Lost where he refers to the "smell of sweetest fennel."
+In Traditional Chinese Medicine (TCM), fennel (or xiao hui xiang) was powdered and made into a poultice for snakebites.
+In TCM, fennel demonstrates aromatic and warming properties and effects the liver, kidney, spleen, and stomach meridians (energetic pathways) and is therefore administered to increase appetite, quell nausea, and to allay occasional bloating.

 In Ayurveda, fennel is called 'samf' or 'saunf', 'madhurika', or ‘shatapushpa’ (amongst other names) and believed to taste bitter, pungent, and sweet.
-It is considered neutral to slightly warming energetically and balancing to all 3 of the constitutional body types (vata, pitta, and kapha).
+It is considered neutral to slightly warming energetically and balancing to all three of the constitutional body types (vata, pitta, and kapha).
 It is considered to be one of the best carminatives and has been utilized to relieve gas and enhance digestion.
-Fennel is considered nourishing to the brain and eyes, calming to the spirit, and stimulating to the libido.9
+Fennel is considered nourishing to the brain and eyes, and calming to the spirit.

-In various countries in the Mediterranean, particularly Italy and France, the leaves are put into salads, sauces, and puddings.4 Roman bakers put fennel under their loaves while baking in order to make the bread taste better, and perhaps to make it more digestable.7 Nicholas Culpepper (a 17th century botanist, avid astrologer, physician, and herbalist) wrote in his Complete Herbal that fennel should be boiled alongside fish in order to make it easier to digest.
-Further he states that: Fennel is good to break wind, to provoke urine, and ease the pains of the stone, and helps to break it.
-The leaves or seed, boiled in barley water and drank are good for nurses, to increase their milk, and make it more wholesome for the child.11
+In various countries in the Mediterranean, particularly Italy and France, the leaves are put into salads, sauces, and puddings.
+Roman bakers put fennel under their loaves while baking in order to make the bread taste better, and perhaps to make it more digestable.
+Nicholas Culpepper (a 17th century botanist, avid astrologer, physician, and herbalist) wrote in his Complete Herbal that fennel should be boiled alongside fish in order to make it easier to digest.

 In North America, fennel was used by the Cherokee as a carminative and thus administered to soothe digestion in infants, and was also given to woman during childbirth.
-The Pomo Indians used fennel as an eyewash and a digestive aid and the Hopi used fennel as a tobacco substitute for smoking.13 Called, 'hinojo' in Spanish speaking cultures of the American southwest, fennel was traditionally made into a tea for occasional stomach cramps or gas we all experience from time to time.12
+The Pomo Indians used fennel as an eyewash and a digestive aid and the Hopi used fennel as a tobacco substitute for smoking.

 Uses And Preparations